Hawthorne001/dynamics365smb-docs/business-central/manage-indexes.md

 ## About indexes

 An *index* is a database structure that makes it faster to find, filter, sort, or aggregate data in a table.
 An index organizes one or more fields in a table so that SQL Server (for Business Central on‑premises) or Azure SQL (for online) can efficiently locate rows.
-Without an index, the database may need to scan the entire table to find matching records.
+Without an index, the database might need to scan the entire table to find matching records.
 With a suitable index, it can seek directly to the relevant rows, which is dramatically faster for large tables.

 On the other hand, indexes have a maintenance cost: they require more storage and can slow down create, update, and delete (CRUD) operations because the index must be kept up to date.

+Indexes are defined at the table level, and because most tables in Business Central are company-specific, each index exists separately for each company.
+For example, if the **Item** table has a specific index, that same index structure exists independently within each company's dataset, allowing you to view and manage it on a per-company basis.

 In AL code, indexes are defined by secondary keys in both table objects and table extension objects.
 A single table object and table extension object can have multiple secondary keys.
 Learn more in [Table keys](/dynamics365/business-central/dev-itpro/developer/devenv-table-keys).